Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Cook Creek Road (NF-1050): This is a well-known dispersed camping road, but it’s narrow and best for smaller vehicles.

-Nehalem River Area: Forest roads along the Nehalem River offer pull-outs and riverside camping, but access can be rough and may require a high-clearance vehicle (The Dyrt).
+Nehalem River Area: Forest roads along the Nehalem River offer pull-outs and riverside camping, but access can be rough and may require a high-clearance vehicle.

 3) Crater Lake area for stunning lakeside dispersed camping